 Where can I buy your scones?

-Scones are only available for purchase at various markets/craft fairs, please take a look at my events page for upcoming dates and times.
-They are available on a first come, first serve basis only – no pre-orders can be made.
+Scones are only available for purchase at various markets/craft fairs & pop-up shop events.
+Please take a look at my events page for upcoming dates and times.
+They are available on a first come, first serve basis only – no pre-orders can be made at markets.
+I do have pre-order events once in a while, which will be listed on my events page when I am able to do them.
+I do not have a store front.
 If you’d like scones for a large event please feel free to contact me to discuss options I have available.

 How long are scones good for?

 Scones are, of course, always best eaten on the day they were baked.
 But, if they are stored correctly they can taste delicious for up to 48 hours due to the high quality of my fresh ingredients.
 They are best kept at room temperature in airtight tupperware or a freezer bag, lined with paper towel.
 The paper towel helps to absorb moisture so that the scones don’t get soggy.
 One exception to the room temperature rule is scones topped with a dairy glaze (Cream cheese, Devonshire cream, etc.) – they should always be kept in the refrigerator.

 Can I freeze my scones?

 Yes!
 Scones freeze very well for up to three months.
 Store them in airtight tupperware or freezer bags.
 If you are layering the scones in tupperware, separate with parchment paper between each layer so that they they don’t get stuck together.

 What is the best way to reheat my scones?